Oman Multisport Adventure

 Night 1 - Bait Bimah, Wadi Bani Awf: Bait Bimah is located at the base of Snake Canyon, so is the main hotel for exploring the region.
 It is very small and has a combination of private rooms (like ours) and dormitories, so attracts adventurous travelers.
 The hotel is simple but has an outdoor seating area with beautiful views of the mountains.

 Night 2 - Misfat Old House, Misfat al Abryeen: This small, traditional guesthouse is run by a local family that serves traditional Omani meals.
+It is famous in the area for being in the style of the old mud houses traditional in Oman.
 It is near the mountains and the perfect base for us to explore the area.
+Note some rooms have shared baths but we request rooms with private baths.

 Nights 3 & 4 - Old Town Hotel, Nizwa: This boutique hotel has a nice rooftop lounging area also used for breakfast, large and modern rooms (although small bathrooms), and friendly service.
 The best part, though, is the location - smack in the old town of Nizwa, allowing us to wander as we please during our free time.